 Make sure you see everything, with our Once in a Lifetime Extended Tour of the Vatican.
-Visit St. Peter’s Basilica, the Sistine Chapel and the Museums and gain a special access to the Niccoline Chapel, Bramante Staircase and Cabinet of the Masks!
+Visit the Sistine Chapel and the Vatican Museums and gain special access to the Niccoline Chapel and Bramante Staircase!

-A visit to the Vatican State is an experience no one touring Rome can skip, but most people only enter inside the Sistine Chapel, the Basilica and part of the Museums, ignoring the many other wonders that the place hides.
-Whilst St. Peter’s Church is open for everyone to visit for free and the Museums and Sistine Chapel are easily accessible to anyone buying a ticket, there are restricted areas of the Vatican Museums that are usually inaccessible, containing priceless pieces of art and architecture: Bramante Staircase, Niccoline Chapel and Cabinet of the Masks.
+A visit to the Vatican State is an experience no one touring Rome can skip, but most people only enter the Sistine Chapel and part of the Vatican Museums, ignoring the many other wonders that the place hides.
+Whilst the Vatican Museums and Sistine Chapel are easily accessible to anyone buying a ticket, there are restricted areas of the Vatican Museums that are usually inaccessible, containing priceless pieces of art and architecture: the Bramante Staircase and Niccoline Chapel.

 Your Once in a Lifetime Extended tour of the Vatican will start just outside the entrance to the Vatican Museums.
 Here you will meet your private guide, one of the best official guides with a degree either in Art History or Archaeology.
-You will enter the Museums right away at 9 am, thanks to our pre-booked skip-the-line tickets!
-Your visit will start off with the restricted areas of the Cabinet of the Masks and to the Niccoline Chapel, usually closed to the public and a visit to the other areas of the Museums, including the Raphael Rooms.
+You will enter the Vatican Museums right away at 9am, thanks to our pre-booked skip-the-line tickets!
+Your visit will start off with the restricted areas of the Niccoline Chapel and Bramante Staircase, usually closed to the public and you will continue your visit to the other areas of the Vatican Museums, including the Raphael Rooms.

-The Niccoline Chapel owes its name from its patron, Pope Nicholas V, who had it built for use as his private chapel.
-Among the several works of art contained, what will leave you breathless are the amazing frescoes paintings made by Fra Angelico and his assistants, depicting two of the earliest Christian martyrs; Episodes from the Life of St. Stephen and scenes from the life of St. Laurence.
-Look up and take in the view of the vault painted blue, decorated with stars, and figures of the Four Evangelists in the corners.
+The Niccoline Chapel owes its name to its patron, Pope Nicholas V, who had it built for use as his private chapel.
+Among the several works of art contained, what will leave you breathless are the amazing frescoes paintings painted by Fra Angelico and his assistants, depicting two of the earliest Christian martyrs; scenes from the Life of St. Stephen and St. Laurence.
+Look up and take in the view of the stunning vault, painted blue, decorated with stars and figures of the Four Evangelists in the corners.

-At 11 am your Extended Tour of the Vatican will continue with an access to the esquisite Bramante Staircase: centuries before the DNA was discovered, the gifted artist from Tuscany created a staircase with the shape of a double-helix, something its contemporaries had obviously never seen before.
-The purpose of this staircase, though, was very practical: it was once an entrance from street level to the Papal apartments, but it was built to accommodate even horses and mules carrying large items back and forth from the Papal Palaces.
+At 11am your Extended Tour of the Vatican will continue with special access to the esquisite Bramante Staircase.
+Centuries before DNA was discovered, the gifted artist from Tuscany created a staircase in the shape of a double-helix, something Bramante's contemporaries had obviously never seen before.
+The purpose of this staircase, though, was very practical.
+The Bramante Staircase was once an entrance from street level to the Papal apartments and it was built to accommodate horses and mules carrying large items back and forth from the Papal Palaces.